eluv-io/elv-dapp-content-management-sample/README.md

 - Install [Yarn v1](https://yarnpkg.com/en/docs/install)
   - e.g. `npm install --global yarn`
 - Run `yarn setup` to install dependencies and run any required post-install scripts
   - **Warning:** Do not use the `yarn` / `yarn install` command directly.
-Use `yarn setup` instead.
 The normal install command will skip required post-install scripts, leaving your development environment in an invalid state.
 - Run `npm install`

 ### Run